dustinfast/intuitive_agent/README.md

 An ensemble learning system was developed to explore mechanisms through which this intuitive behavior might emerge.
 For validation purposes, the system agent was subsequently applied to the task of classifying known search-space symbols and stochastically optimizing a combinatorial generator in order to quickly find the logical connections among them according to a predefined context.

 Note that the idea here is not to provide these connections as output for human analysis, rather it is to demonstrate an agent able to adapt to new environments in an intuitive way - a kind of generalized, competitive pattern recognizer.

-The application was developed in Python (3.6).
-The 3rd party libraries KarooGP and PyTorch were used for their genetic programming and machine learning functionalities, respectively.
+In other words, the actual conclusions reached by the agent are irrelevant as long as they're conducive to its survival.

 ## Design Paradigm